mansooru/deep.canonical.correlation.analysis.with.Tensorflow/README.md

 There are some challenges in this study
 1) imaging genetics with CCA is unsupervised learning methology
-2) Not enought samples were avaliable, need some idea to overcome
+2) Not enough samples were avaliable, need some idea to overcome
 3) No reference algorithm is avaliable

+updated Apr-29-2019
+1) Motivated by cycleGAN and deep feature selection, i developed circular feature selection network
+2) Submitted in MICCAI 2019

 Author: Mansu Kim, mansooru@skku.edu
 Data created: Aug-25-2018